AnInternetTroll/speedrunbot-slash/README.md

 anymore.
 This means that bots will **have** to use slash commands instead.
 Slash commands are not anybody's favourite, but they're here and we might as well use them to the best of our abilities.
 As such this bot is meant to run on [Deno Deploy](https://deno.com/deploy).
-A serverless enviorment where discord tells deno deploy what command it wants and deno deploy responds.
+A serverless environment where discord tells deno deploy what command it wants and deno deploy responds.

 # Development